-The department of physics and astronomy at the University of Wisconsin Oshkosh consists of six faculty members with active research programs in surface physics, physics education, stellar astrophysics and magnetic resonance.
+The Department of Physics/Astronomy at the University of Wisconsin Oshkosh consists of six faculty members with active research programs in astrophysics, surface physics, physics education, nanofibers, and infrared and magneto-optical spectroscopy of exotic materials.
+On-campus facilities include an astronomy laboratory, surface physics laboratory, nanotechnology laboratory, three digital and analog electronics laboratories, student computer lab, and a machine shop.

 The small and personal nature of our department means that we can offer our students excellent opportunities for both research and education at all levels.
-Recent UW Oshkosh physics and astronomy students have been accepted into graduate schools such as Cal Tech, UC Santa Cruz, UNC Chapel Hill and the University of Colorado.
-Others have interned at the Hubble Space Telescope Science Institue and the Cerro Tololo Interamerican Observatory.
+Recent graduates have been accepted into the California Institute of Technology, Georgia Institute of Technology, University of California Santa Cruz, University of Colorado, and University of North Carolina Chapel Hill.

 Majors and Minors